khilang/khi/README.md

 ### Value

-A *value* represents a piece of information.
-A real data structure, such as a string, number, array, dictionary, tuple or struct, is represented by a *value*.
+A *value* is a piece of information which corresponds to a real data structure or piece of a data structure.
+Examples of data structures are strings, numbers, arrays, dictionaries, tuples and structs.
 There are 7 kinds of values: Nil, text, dictionary, table, compound, tuple and tagged value.

 ### Expression